Christchurch Independents

 The Christchurch Independents (CI) are a political party and group in the Bournemouth, Christchurch and Poole (BCP) Council, formed by journalist Andy Martin and (former) Conservative and Independent Councillors after the reorganisation of local government in Dorset, with new candidates joining to stand in Christchurch wards for the inaugural 2019 Bournemouth, Christchurch and Poole Council Election.
 Originally not forming a registered political party, CI was initially the joint-third largest alongside the Poole People and ALL group.
 In 2020, Christchurch Independents councillor Colin Bungey died, leading to a by-election being held the next year in the Commons Ward, for which the Christchurch Independents were registered as a political party.
+In 2019, the party elected Paul Hilliard to become its official leader to represent the party in the BCP Council in leader meetings.